anima-wg/brski-cloud/anima-brski-cloud.md

 In step 2, the Pledge sends a voucher request to the Cloud Registrar/MASA, and in response the Pledge receives an {{RFC8366bis}} format voucher from the Cloud Registrar/MASA that includes its assigned EST domain in the est-domain attribute.

 At this stage, the Pledge should be able to establish a TLS connection with the EST server.
-The connection may involve crossing the Internet requiring a DNS lookup on the provided name.
+The connection may involve crossing the Internet requiring a DNS look up on the provided name.
 It may also be a local address that includes an IP address literal including both {{?RFC1918}} and IPv6 Unique Local Addresses {{?RFC4193}}.
 The EST server identity is verified using the pinned-domain-cert value provided in the voucher as described in {{BRSKI}} section 5.6.2.
 This involves treating the artifact provided in the pinned-domain-cert as a trust anchor, and attempting to verify the EST server identity from this anchor only.